Verdence Capital Advisors LLC Boosts Holdings in The Timken Company (NYSE:TKR)

-Verdence Capital Advisors LLC increased its holdings in The Timken Company (NYSE:TKR – Free Report) by 8.6% during the third quarter, Holdings Channel reports.
-The firm owned 4,387 shares of the industrial products company’s stock after acquiring an additional 348 shares during the quarter.
+Verdence Capital Advisors LLC raised its position in shares of The Timken Company (NYSE:TKR – Free Report) by 8.6% during the 3rd quarter, Holdings Channel reports.
+The fund owned 4,387 shares of the industrial products company’s stock after purchasing an additional 348 shares during the period.
 Verdence Capital Advisors LLC’s holdings in Timken were worth $322,000 at the end of the most recent reporting period.

-Other large investors also recently added to or reduced their stakes in the company.
+Other hedge funds have also modified their holdings of the company.
 Verition Fund Management LLC raised its holdings in Timken by 2.5% during the 4th quarter.
 Verition Fund Management LLC now owns 5,062 shares of the industrial products company’s stock valued at $358,000 after buying an additional 122 shares during the period.
 Signaturefd LLC raised its holdings in Timken by 7.8% during the 2nd quarter.
 Signaturefd LLC now owns 1,817 shares of the industrial products company’s stock valued at $166,000 after buying an additional 132 shares during the period.
 First Republic Investment Management Inc. grew its position in Timken by 0.7% in the 1st quarter.
 First Republic Investment Management Inc. now owns 19,478 shares of the industrial products company’s stock valued at $1,592,000 after acquiring an additional 141 shares during the last quarter.
 Rehmann Capital Advisory Group grew its position in Timken by 4.0% in the 2nd quarter.
 Rehmann Capital Advisory Group now owns 3,792 shares of the industrial products company’s stock valued at $347,000 after acquiring an additional 145 shares during the last quarter.
 Finally, Sequoia Financial Advisors LLC grew its position in Timken by 4.8% in the 2nd quarter.
 Sequoia Financial Advisors LLC now owns 3,354 shares of the industrial products company’s stock valued at $307,000 after acquiring an additional 153 shares during the last quarter.
 84.56% of the stock is owned by hedge funds and other institutional investors.

 Insider Activity at Timken